sjaehn/BWidgets/BWidgets/README.md

 ## Internationalization

-B.Widgets supports the system locale / messages translation and additionally uses its own dictionary.
-You can globally change the language of you project either by definition of `BUTILITIES_DICTIONARY_LANGUAGE` with the POSIX locale (language[_territory][.codeset][@modifier], e. g. "en_US.utf8") *prior* including B.Widgets or using `Dictionary::setLanguage()`:
+B.Widgets supports the GNU gettext locale / messages translations catalogues and additionally uses its own dictionary.
+You can globally change the language of your project either by definition of `BUTILITIES_DICTIONARY_LANGUAGE` with the POSIX locale (language[_territory][.codeset][@modifier], e. g.
+"en_US.utf8") *prior* including B.Widgets or using `Dictionary::setLanguage()`:
 ```
 BUtilities::Dictionary::setLanguage ("de_DE.utf8");
 ```